Pattern Rigidity and the Hilbert-Smith Conjecture

-{\bf Proof:} By Proposition \ref{pt}, $K$ cannot have arbitrarily small torsion elements.
+Therefore the subgroups $\langle k_i \rangle \subset K$ converge up to a subsequence (in the Chabauty topology on closed subgroups of $K$) to an infinite compact non-trivial abelian group $L$ without small torsion elements.
+If $L$ is pure torsion it must have elements of arbitrarily large order (since $L$ being infinite and compact must contain elements arbitrarily close to the identity).
+This contradicts the structure of compact abelian torsion groups (see Theorem 25.9 of \cite{hewitt-ross1}).

 Hence, if $K$ is infinite, it must have an element $g$ of infinite order.
 Let $C(g)$ be the (closed) monothetic subgroup generated by $g$.
 Since $K$ is totally disconnected by Proposition \ref{td} so is $C(g)$ and hence $C(g)$ cannot have arbitrarily small torsion elements.
 By Theorem \ref{div} $C(g)$ must contain a copy of the $p$-adic integers.
 But $K$ cannot contain a copy of the $p$-adic integers by Corollary \ref{hscor}, a contradiction.
 Hence $K$ is finite. $\Box$

 We come now to the main Theorem of this section.
-Since $G$ acts on its Cayley graph $\Gamma$ by isometries, we are interested in uniform patter-preserving groups containing $G$.
+Since $G$ acts on its Cayley graph $\Gamma$ by isometries, we are interested in uniform pattern-preserving groups of quasi-isometries containing $G$.